TDCole21/QA-SFIA2/README.md

 My testing protocol only included unit and integration testing.
 Had more time been allowed, I would have researched and implemented further methods of testing.
 + **Complex version control branch model:**
 I only used two branches in my project; a master branch and developer branch.
 To help prepare better for best practice in industry, I would have further branches underneath the developer branch for each product backlog then further branches for the sprint backlogs and then again for the tasks.

+## Install Guide <a name="installation"></a>
+Provide support and advice to an initial user looking to use this application.
+Include how to deploy application, whilst keeping brief (use bullet points).
+Include steps like: git clone, install jenkins, etc.
+Be able to answer questions on this

 ## Authors <a name="authors"></a>
 Thomas Cole - QA Academy Trainee